erythrocyte/qtlappy/README.md

-# laplapy
+# qtlappy

-laplace equation by fem on triangular grid
+2D laplace equation solving by fem on triangular grid